 Peel the print

-After exposing your vinyl to the heat enough times, peel the print off around the edges.
+After exposing the vinyl to heat enough times, peel the print off around the edges.

 Peel it off with your hands or tweezers.
 Then wash the garment if there is any residue left over.